cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 #### Functions

-The `function` kind is a special case of `expression` where the expression is a function, possibly using mutly-character identifiers, as in `\operatorname{concat}`.
+The `function` kind is a special case of `expression` where the expression is a function, possibly using multi-character identifiers, as in `\operatorname{concat}`.

 Unlike an `expression` entry, after the `parse` handler is invoked, the parser will look for a pair of parentheses to parse the arguments of the function and apply them to the function.

 The parse handler should return the identifier corresponding to the function, such as `Concatenate`.
 As a shortcut, the `parse` handler can be provided as an